aykutonol/cito/README.md

 ## Examples
 **Sawyer tabletop pushing**
 In this application, the task is to push a box on a table with a 7 DOF robot arm, Sawyer.
-The model for this example is model/sawyer_push.xml.
-To see an example motion, you need to:
-- copy include/cito_params_sawyer.h and paste into include/cito_params,
-- copy config/task_sawyer.yaml and paste into config/task.yaml.
+The model file is model/sawyer_push.xml.
+For this example, config/params_sawyer.yaml needs to be copied and pasted into config/params.yaml.

 **Simple humanoid locomotion at zero gravity (_Flymanoid_)**
-The goal of this application is to plan a locomotion behavior for a planar human-like robot.
-The model for this example is model/flymanoid.xml.
-To see an example motion, you need to:
+The goal in this application is to plan a locomotion behavior for a planar human-like robot in zero- gravity.
+The model file is model/flymanoid.xml.
+This example can be used by replacing config/params.yaml by config/params_flymanoid.yaml.
-- copy include/cito_params_flymanoid.h and paste into include/cito_params,
-- copy config/task_flymanoid.yaml and paste into config/task.yaml.

 ## Citing
 If you use this package, please cite the following paper:

-[1] [\"{O}nol, A. \"{O}., Long, P., & Padir, T. (2019).
-Contact-Implicit TrajectoryOptimization
-Based on a Variable Smooth Contact Model and Successive Convexification.
+[1] [Onol, A. O., Long, P., & Padir, T. (2019).
+Contact-Implicit TrajectoryOptimization Based on a Variable Smooth Contact Model and Successive Convexification.
 In _2019 IEEE International Conference on Robotics and Automation (ICRA)_.
 IEEE.](https://arxiv.org/abs/1810.10462 ) [Accepted]
 ```
 @inproceedings{onol2019contact,
   title={Contact-Implicit Trajectory Optimization Based on a Variable Smooth Contact Model and Successive Convexification},
-  author={Onol, Aykut Ozgun and Long, Philip and Padir, Taskin},
+  author={{\"{O}}nol, Aykut {\"{O}}zg{\"{u}}n and Long, Philip and Pad{\i}r, Ta{\c{s}}k{\i}n},
   booktitle={2019 IEEE International Conference on Robotics and Automation (ICRA)},
-  year={2019}
+  year={2019},
+  organization={IEEE}
 }
 ```

 ## TODOS
-- Integrate FCL for distance calculation
+1. Integrate FCL for distance calculation
-- Analytic derivatives
+2. Analytic derivatives
+3. Add alternative solver
+4. Virtual controls for successive convexification
+5. Interface for adding custom cost and constraint terms